 Culturally, Madagascar is a veritable melting pot.
 The first people arrived here between 350 BC and 550 AD from Borneo, followed a few centuries later by Bantu migrants crossing the Mozambique Channel.
 Add to this group various Arab, Indian, and Chinese settlements, and you will understand the Malagasy culture as Marco Polo first “discovered” it in 1500.
 United under the British monarch in the 19th century, only to become a French colony in 1896, Madagascar eventually earned its independence in 1960.
 Today, the estimated 22 million Malagasy divide themselves into 18 main clans, produce some of the most brilliant handicrafts on the continent, and speak a beautiful, flowery language all their own.

-Contact Ker & Downey to plan your own Madagascar travel experience and to extract the most luxury and nuance out of this provocative island.
+Contact Ker & Downey to customize one of our luxury Madagascar holidays and to extract the most luxury and nuance out of this provocative island.